openstack-archive/fuel-docs/pages/planning-guide/7000-nsx-plan.rst

 ..
 Attention::

-  You must specify the same transport type on the Settings tab in FUEL web UI.
+  You must specify the same transport type on the *Settings* tab in the Fuel web UI.

-* Obtain and put NSX specific packages on the Fuel Master node
+* Obtain and put NSX-specific packages on the Fuel Master node

         * Upload NSX package archives to the Fuel Master node which has IP address 10.20.0.2 in this example: